Explaining the Black-box Smoothly- A Counterfactual Approach: Supplementary Material

-We trained an object detector network to identify medical devices in the chest x-ray.
+We trained an object detector network to identify medical devices in a CXR.
 For the MIMIC-CXR dataset, we pre-processed the reports to extract keywords/observations that correspond to medical devices, including pacemakers, screws, and other hardware.
-Such foreign objects are easy to identify in a chest x-ray and do not requires expert knowledge for manual labeling.
-Using the CheXpert labeler, we extracted 300 chest x-rays images with positive mentions for each observation.
-The extracted x-rays are then manually annotated with bounding box annotations marking the presence of foreign objects using the LabelMe~\cite{Wada2016LabelmePython} annotation tool.
-Next, we trained an object detector based on fFast Region-based CNN ~\cite{Ren2015FasterNetworks}, which used VGG-16 model~\cite{Simonyan2014VeryRecognition}, trained on MIMIC-CXR dataset as its foundation.
+Such foreign objects are easy to identify in a CXR and do not requires expert knowledge for manual labelling.
+Using the CheXpert labeller, we extracted 300 CXR images with positive mentions for each observation.
+The extracted x-rays are then manually annotated with bounding box annotations marking the presence of foreign objects using the LabelMe~\citep{Wada2016LabelmePython} annotation tool.
+Next, we trained an object detector based on fFast Region-based CNN ~\citep{Ren2015FasterNetworks}, which used VGG-16 model~\citep{Simonyan2014VeryRecognition}, trained on the MIMIC-CXR dataset as its foundation.
 We used this object detector to enforce our novel context-aware reconstruction loss (CARL).

-We trained similar detectors for identifying normal and abnormal CP recess region in the chest x-ray.
+We trained similar detectors for identifying normal and abnormal CP recess regions in a CXR.
 We associated an abnormal CP recess with the radiological finding of a blunt CP angle as identified by the positive mention for \textit{``blunting of costophrenic angle"} in the corresponding radiology report.
 For the normal-CP recess, we considered images with a positive mention for \emph{``lungs are clear"} in the reports.
 We extracted 300 CXR images with positive mention of respective terms for normal and abnormal CP recess to train the object detector.